 So much of your golf game depends on your feet.
 Not only is there all the walking - during the average 18-hole round, you'll walk about five miles - but there's also the connection between your feet and your swing.

-Jack Nicklaus, regarded as the greatest professional golfer of all time, said of the importance of feet to a golf swing, "All timing, distance and direction comes out of
+Jack Nicklaus, regarded as the greatest professional golfer of all time, said of the importance of feet to a golf swing, "All timing, distance and direction comes out of the lower body with the feet leading the way."

 If your feet aren't stable during your swing, you definitely won't have your best round.
 To understand the impact insoles for golf can have on your game, you first have to get to know how your foot functions when you're at the tee box.